rinrekku/CS_lab5/README.md

    - 2.4 The Hidden Message

 3. **Chapter 2: The Struggle**

-   - 3.1 The Obstacle Appears
+   - 2.1 The Rising Conflict
-   - 3.2 Allies and Enemies
+   - 2.2 Unlikely Allies
-   - 3.3 A Moment of Betrayal
+   - 2.3 The Test of Loyalty
-   - 3.4 The Struggle Within
+   - 2.4 The Battle Within

 4. **Chapter 3: The Resolution**
    - 4.1 Confronting the Truth